davidlamprecht/AutoRDF2GML/library/how-to-publish.md

 ``python -m build``

-Running the script would result in ``.egg-info`` and ``dist`` () directories; dist is the one containing the package distribution files (.tgz and wheel files).
+Running the script would result in ``.egg-info`` and ``dist`` directories; ``dist`` is the one containing the package distribution files (.tgz and wheel files).

 ### (3) Publish the package

-To publish it as a trial in test.pypi
+##### (a) To publish it as a trial in test.pypi

 ``python -m twine upload --repository testpypi dist/*``

+The package is published in https://test.pypi.org/project/package-name.
+Then we can install it with:

+``pip install -i https://test.pypi.org/pypi/ --extra-index-url https://pypi.org/simple package-name --no-cache-dir``

-To publish it to the official PyPI repository
+##### (b) To publish it to the official PyPI repository

 ``python -m twine upload dist/*``

+The package is published in https://pypi.org/project/autordf2gml.
+Then we can install it with:

+``pip install package-name``

+Congratulations!
+You published the library!

 P.S.
 Regarding versioning, there are several best practices we can follow.
 Semantic versioning is a common approach, where we use a version number in the format MAJOR.MINOR.PATCH (e.g., 1.0.0).
 This allows users to understand the nature of changes at a glance. --> according to GPT hahaha